-Please Note: We will not adopt a dog to a home with another dog that is not neutered or spayed, and remember to call your veterinarian to realease your information to avoid a delay in the processing of your application.
+Please note: We will not adopt a dog to a home with another dog that is not neutered or spayed.
+Remember to call your veterinarian to release your information to avoid a delay in the processing of your application.

-- An adoption fee of $325 is required when you receive your German Shepherd Dog, and a legally binding adoption agreement is required when the dog is placed.
-(The price increased by $25 due to the dogs all having a pre-registered Microchip for identification purposes).
-The adoption fee may vary per dog and is based on the dogs’ actual cost to BrightStar.
+- An adoption fee is required when you receive your German Shepherd Dog, and a legally binding adoption agreement is required when the dog is placed.
+The adoption fee may vary per dog and can be found in their listing.
 A $20 non-refundable fee is required to process your application.
 All potential homes must complete our adoption process as outlined and must agree to abide by the terms of the adoption agreement.

-- We are solely committed to the dogs accepted into the program.
-Yes, we want to find them loving, permanent homes; but our dogs that remain of sound temperament are in no danger of any harm.
-We go to great lengths to place the right dog into the right family.
-We reserve the right to decline an adoption based on the best interest of the dog.
+- We are solely committed to our foster dogs.
+Yes, we want to find them loving, permanent homes, but we reserve the right to decline an adoption based on the best interest of the dog.

-- Upon adoption, copies of all available records; including AKC registration or eligibility for registration, will be provided to the family.
+- Upon adoption, copies of all available records, including AKC registration or eligibility for registration, will be provided to the family.
 All animals are spayed or neutered before adoption or must be spayed or neutered 60 days after placement.
-Dogs are current on vaccinations, tested for heartworm, and may be on a heartworm preventative medication.
-A second heartworm test must be performed following adoption.
+Dogs are current on vaccinations, tested for heartworm, and on a heartworm preventative medication.

 - Many of BrightStar’s dogs have completed or are going through basic obedience training and socialization.
 Upon adoption, we discuss what degree of training you should take or complete with your dog.
 We can help you locate training classes in the vicinity.
 In addition, BrightStar provides life long support for all our dogs.